Kem-Ada/AEGIS/README.md

 ## About

-AEGIS was created by [Kem Ada](https://linkedin.com/in/kem-a-695462101), a Cybersecurity GRC & AI Risk Specialist with global experience across EMEA, North America, and APAC.
+AEGIS is an independent open source project founded and maintained by [Kem Ada](https://linkedin.com/in/kem-a-695462101), a Cybersecurity GRC & AI Risk Specialist with global experience across EMEA, North America, and APAC.
 The project grew out of real-world enterprise AI security and governance work and the absence of accessible, open source tooling that treats AI security and AI governance as two sides of the same problem.

 ---